Hardness and Approximation of Minimum Convex Partition: Introduction

-Allowing several points to be on a line does not simply create some technicalities to deal with.
+Allowing several points to be on a line does not simply create tedious technicalities to deal with.
 The crux of the matter is to find, for a fixed point set, an exploitable lower bound on the number of faces in a minimum convex partition.
-As said above, when no three points are on a line, the number of inner points in $P$ gives a linear lower bound on the number of faces in any convex partition.
+When no three points are on a line, the number of inner points in $P$ gives a linear lower bound on the number of faces in a convex partition~\cite{knauer2006approximation}, and in a convex tiling~\cite{dumitrescu2012minimum}.
 In this paper, we consider point sets with no restriction.
-We show that finding a good approximation algorithm for MCP boils down to finding one for \emph{Covering Points with Non-Crossing Segments} (CPNCS).
-First, we define what \emph{non-crossing segments} are.

-\begin{definition}[Non-Crossing Segments] \normalfont We call \emph{segment} a part of a line bounded by two points, referred to as \emph{endpoints} of the segment.
-Note that we do not force the endpoints to be distinct, therefore we consider a point $p$ as being a segment.
-The endpoint of $p$ is $p$ itself.
-Two segments are \emph{non-crossing} if the intersection of their relative interior is empty. \end{definition}

-\begin{definition}[Covering Points with Non-Crossing Segments] \normalfont Given a set $P$ of $n$ points, find a minimum number of non-crossing segments such that each point of $P$ is contained in at least one segment. \end{definition}

-As mentioned, we introduce the CPNCS problem as it pinpoints where the difficulty of finding a constant-approximation algorithm for MCP is and makes the problem easier to study.
+We introduce the CPNCS problem as it pinpoints where the difficulty of finding a constant-approximation algorithm for MCP is and makes the problem easier to study.
+The \emph{inner points} of $P$ are the points not on the boundary of the convex hull.
+We show in Section~\ref{sec:MCPCPNCS} the following:

-\begin{theorem} For any function $\phi$, if there exists a polynomial time $\phi(n)$-approximation algorithm for MCP, then there exists a polynomial time $48\phi(n+3)$-approximation algorithm for CPNCS.
-Reciprocally, the existence of a $\phi(n)$-approximation algorithm for CPNCS implies the existence of a $24\phi(n)$-approximation algorithm for MCP. \end{theorem}
+\begin{theorem} Let $P$ be a set of $n$ points with at least one inner point, and let $\lambda\geq1$ be a real number.
+Let $f_m$ denote the minimum number of faces in a convex partition of $P$.
+Let $s_m$ denote the minimum number of non-crossing segments in a covering of the inner points of $P$, denoted by $P_i$. \begin{enumerate} \item It holds that $\frac{s_m}{6}\leq f_m \leq 8 s_m$. \item Given a covering of $P_i$ with $s\leq \lambda s_m$ non-crossing segments, it is possible to compute in $\mathcal{O}(n^2)$-time a convex partition of $P$ with at most $24\lambda f_m$ convex faces. \item Given a convex partition of $P$ with $f\leq \lambda f_m$ convex faces, it is possible to compute in $\mathcal{O}(n)$-time a covering of $P_i$ with at most $44\lambda s_m$ non-crossing segments. \end{enumerate} The theorem also holds when considering convex tilings instead of convex partitions. \end{theorem}